-USCC Webinar: Adding Food Residuals to Yard Trimmings Compost sites
+USCC FREE Webinar: Adding Food Residuals to Yard Trimmings Compost sites

 TO LISTEN TO A RECORDING OF THIS WEBINAR, GO TO CLICK HERE

 This is in Windows Media format.
 If you are on a Macintosh Computer and need a free WMV converter for Quicktime, click here

 To view the individual presentations, click on the titles to the right–>

 Food residuals constitute a significant portion of the solid waste stream and represent the next “low hanging fruit” for driving towards zero-waste.
 Many states have developed significant composting infrastructure for handling leaf and yard trimmings.
 These sites could serve as the basis for increasing the composting of food residuals, but not without careful planning and consideration.